The Pythagorean theorem: The sum of the

 that meet at a right angle).

-The square on the hypotenuse is equal to the sum of the squares on the
+The square on the hypotenuse is equal to the sum of the squares of the

 other two sides.

-If we let c be the length of the hypotenuse and a and b be the lengths
+If we let C be the length of the hypotenuse and A and B, the lengths of

-of the other two sides, the theorem can be expressed as the equation
+the other two sides, the theorem can be expressed as the equation.

 A multiplied times A + B multiplied times B = C